GiuliaPuntoni/gp-recipe/README.md

 - API responses may contain incomplete data for some search terms.
 - Modal accessibility via keyboard navigation is currently limited (e.g., no focus trap or escape key handling).
+- Error handling in `recipeApi.ts` is basic — all fetch errors are thrown as generic strings.
+- No autocomplete in the search bar — enhancing the `SearchBar.tsx` with dynamic suggestions would improve UX.
+- The favorites feature could be made more visible — e.g., showing the count of saved recipes and providing a “Clear All” button.

 ---